Sai-Farahani/Effective-Cpp-Notes/README.md

 	std::atomic<int> ai1(0);
 	std::atomic<int> ai2 = 0; // error

-Another difference between curly braces and parentheses is that with std::initializer_list, braced initialization calls the constructor with the initializer_list:
+Another difference between curly braces and parentheses is that with std::initializer_list, braced initialization calls the constructor/function with the initializer_list:

 	class Widget
 	{